lambda-mena/dixtro-bot/README.md

 ### Support
-If you find any bug or problem with the bot usage, be sure to send a direct message to me in discord @boreaswind As well if you find something to suggest i'd be happy to hear anything you have thought of.
+If you find any bug or problem with the bot usage, be sure to send a direct message to me in discord @lambda.vaatu As well if you find something to suggest i'd be happy to hear anything you have thought of.